janus-tg/Kryptos/README.md

 # Kryptos

+This project was named after the famous sculpture containing unencrypted texts located outside the CIA HQ at Langley.
 This is a C program that utilizes dynamic memory allocation and sorting for string manipulation to encrypt or decrypt user entered text in 10 of the most famous ciphers used throughout human history.

 <img src="image.png" width="750">